 Now, in such cases, the objective of the testing is that the software is expected to run at its normal efficiency even when resources are not meeting all the requirements for the software.

 There are two kinds of configuration testing, one is software configuration testing and the other is hardware configuration testing.
 We shall focus more on software configuration testing but also discuss hardware configuration testing.

 Below diagram will make our idea clear:

 As shown in the above diagram, the nodes, the database, the addressable memory, the network as well as the OS are all the configurations that the software should be configured with.

 What problems may occur if configuration testing is not done?

 - The software may produce bad results when there is any lack of peripherals or any resource gets suddenly disconnected.
 This is sometimes normal, that all the configurated elements may not remain connected to the software, and it's the responsibility of the software itself to handle those kinds of scenarios.

 - The software may even break down or stop working completely.
 For example, software used for air-ticket booking may be interrupted due to lack of internet connection, but it has to retain its cookies once the connection is recovered, the user may proceed without being redirected to the starting page again.

-- The software may not work if the operating system on which it is installed in changed.
+- The software may not work if the operating system on which it is installed is changed.
 Therefore, testing for platform independencies is also a part of configuration testing.

-- There is software which is installed in as a distributed system, and so the software is designed to work to collaboratively with all other nodes connected to it.
+- There is software that is installed in a distributed system, and so the software is designed to work collaboratively with all other nodes connected to it.
 Now, in such cases, if one node fails, the software installed on all other nodes must be able to work normally and also balance the system.